Where to Go Ice Skating in Banff and Canmore

 There are no official announcements from the park indicating when lakes freeze over and are suitable for ice skating.
 The best way to find out about skating on the lakes in Banff is through word of mouth and social media.
 We have an up-to-date Facebook group dedicated to traveling Banff here.

 That being said, viral social media posts can cause a crowd, but no one wants to gatekeep the wilderness.
-If an area is so crowded that you can’t even find parking, best to pick another activity.
+If an area is so crowded that you can’t even find parking, it is best to pick another activity.

 Where are the Famous Methane Ice Bubbles?

-Is Banff Ice Skating Free?
+Is Ice Skating in Banff Free?

 Where Are the Safest Places to Skate in the Rockies?

 Unless you are on a maintained skating rink, I want to reiterate that nowhere is 100% safe.
-If you are a bit nervous about skating on a frozen lake, it’s best to head to the Canmore Town Pond, Banff High School, Banff Springs Hotel, Fenlands Banff Recreation Centre, or Lake Louise rink maintained by the Fairmont.
+If you are a bit nervous about skating on a frozen lake, it’s best to head to the Canmore Town Pond, Banff High School, Banff Springs Hotel, Fenlands Banff Recreation Centre, or the Lake Louise rink that is maintained by the Fairmont.

 If You Get into Trouble on Ice and You Are Alone